derhuerst/shout/README.md

 # shout

 *shout* is a service to let people send push notifications to subscribers.
+[Read more about this.](https://gist.github.com/derhuerst/dabf05f56f358c348582)

 work in progress!